How Unsubscribes Work

 If needed, you can remove a number from the unsubscribe list.
 This may be appropriate if the recipient has explicitly asked to be re-subscribed, or you have obtained fresh consent to send messages to them.
 Once removed, you will be able to send messages to that number again.

-To remove one or more numbers, use the Bulk Manage Numbers button on the Contacts > Unsubscribes page β it works for single numbers as well as bulk removals.
+To remove one or more numbers, you can click the Re-Subscribe button next to their number.
+You can also use the Bulk Manage Numbers button on the Contacts > Unsubscribes page — it works for single numbers as well as bulk removals.

 Adding or removing numbers in bulk